Clinical Data Management: Roles, Steps, and Software Tools

 Medical coding support.
 The component automates code search, mapping across coding systems, and error checking.

 Data import and export.
 Some systems are equipped with powerful data integration tools that facilitate multisite studies.
-The data export feature, in turn, automatically transforms information from the trial database into formats applicable for statistical analysis and required by trial sponsors and regulatory authorities
+The data export feature, in turn, automatically transforms information from the trial database into formats applicable for statistical analysis and required by trial sponsors and regulatory authorities.

 Below, we’ll review the most widely used CDMSs accommodating all the above-mentioned features.

-clinical data management systems
+Clinical data management tools

 Clinical data management software suits, compared

-IBM Clinical Development: a reliable platform for decentralized studies
+Merative Zelta: a reliable platform for decentralized studies

-Pros: reliability, coding with Watson AI
+Pros: reliability, medical coding with Merative AI (former IBM Watson)

 Cons: archaic UI, high price

 Keep in mind, though, that you will need a programmer to set up a trial.
-Among other cons admitted by users are archaic UI, slow customer support, and high price of ownership, which makes the system unattainable for startup projects.
+Among other cons admitted by users are archaic UI, slow customer support, and the high price of ownership, which makes the system unattainable for startup projects.

-Used by 1000+ studies
+Used by 2000+ studies

 Pricing model: individual plan